When to visit the vet?

 -

 What is hyposthenuria in cats?
-Hyposthenuria is a condition in which the cat’s kidneys do not concentrate urine sufficiently, resulting in dilute urine.
-This is often a sign of an underlying kidney disease or hormonal disorder.
+Hyposthenuria is a condition in which a cat’s kidneys do not concentrate urine sufficiently, resulting in diluted urine.
+This is often a sign of underlying kidney disease or hormonal disorders.

 -

 What symptoms does a cat with hyposthenuria show?
 Cats with hyposthenuria often show increased thirst and more frequent urination.
-They may also show signs of dehydration, weight loss, or decreased appetite.
+They may also show signs of dehydration, Weight loss, or reduced appetite.

 -

 How is hyposthenuria diagnosed in cats?
-Diagnosis is made through a combination of urine tests that measure the degree of urine concentration and blood tests to evaluate kidney function.
-Further diagnostic procedures may include ultrasound or X-rays.
+Diagnosis is made through a combination of urine tests that measure the degree of urine concentration and blood tests to assess kidney function.
+Additional diagnostic procedures may include ultrasound or X-rays.

 -